Studio D: Studio D's closure (1996)

 In March 1996, the NFB announced that it would be closing down Studio D. By that time, it had already released most of its filmmakers from all other studios (Shaffer was among three in-house directors left).
 The plan was to end the studio structure and replace it with production streams so that NFB films would no longer be made in-house but in partnership with independent artists and production companies.
 While a documentary production stream would continue, the NFB decided against a women's stream.
 Production had been slowly grinding to a halt in Studio D. Skin Deep was its only release in 1995.
-Seven films were rushed to completion before the studio ended, with some Studio D productions like Margaret Wescott's sprawling documentary on three centuries of lesbian life, Stolen Moments, finally released one year later.
+Seven films were rushed to completion before the studio ended, with some Studio D productions like Margaret Wescott's sprawling documentary on three centuries of lesbian life, Stolen Moments and Gerry Rogers' moving portrait Kathleen Shannon: On Film, Feminism and Other Dreams, finally released one year later.

 Kathleen Shannon publicly criticized the move: "This a loss of a perspective that's different from the corporate culture.
-Because when we never see our own perceptions validated--most of us are too afraid to speak up.
-It seems so, particularly right now--we're in this stranglehold that corporations have on us, and it's extremely important for us to have some validation and empowerment."
+Because when we never see our own perceptions validated - most of us are too afraid to speak up.
+It seems so, particularly right now - we're in this stranglehold that corporations have on us, and it's extremely important for us to have some validation and empowerment."
 Gail Singer also spoke out against the decision: "This is not a wise decision, but I think it is almost inevitable in the current, careless mood of cutbacks."
 Others warned that cutting Studio D just at the point where filmmaking equity had just been met within the NFB would send it backwards.
 However, others in the feminist film community felt that Studio D was no longer relevant.
 Barbara Janes, the NFB's Director-General of English Programming, stated adamantly at the time, "Studio D had been in existence for twenty years.
 In that time, society changed a lot.
 But Studio D kept the mindset of 1975, fighting battles already won."
 Some suggested Studio D had turned into “a kind of ghetto for women at the NFB, left behind in the 1980’s move into the production of more high-profile feature films.”